getappmap/appmap-gradle-plugin/README.md

 ## Plugin Tasks

-- `prepare-agent` - adds the AppMap Java agent to the JVM
+- `appmap` - adds the AppMap Java agent to the JVM, must be explicitly called
 - `validate-config` - Validates if appmap.yml file exist, and it's readable

 ## Plugin configuration